Many of us know artists like Roy Lichtenstein, Andy Warhol, or Jasper Johns, but have you ever wondered what Pop Art movement is really about?

 One of its goals was to incorporate familiar imagery (rather than elite culture) in art, stressing any culture’s prosaic or kitschy aspects, most often through sarcasm.

-Below are some key characteristics of Pop Art:
+Below are some key characteristics the were born out of the Pop Art Movement:

-1. Ingenious techniques: Most of the artists in Pop Art would use printing technologies to promptly recreate pictures in huge quantities.
+- Ingenious techniques: Most of the artists in Pop Art would use printing technologies to promptly recreate pictures in huge quantities.
 One such example is the silkscreen printing method that was adopted by Andy Warhol.
-In this method, the ink is transferred onto paper or canvas using a mesh screen with a stencil.
-The lithography method was used by Roy Lichtenstein where the print was transformed from a stone or a metal plate on a surface.
+The ink is transferred onto paper or canvas using a mesh screen with a stencil.

-1. Mixed media: Famous Pop artists would frequently use a range of materials and mediums in their work.
+- Mixed media: Famous Pop artists would frequently use a range of materials and mediums in their work.
 Robert Rauschenberg, Richard Hamilton, and Peter Blake were some pop artists who employed collage in their work.
-They created a new whole by combining different photographs, newspaper prints, and paper cut-outs onto a single canvas.
-Even company names and logos were used to create pop art collages.
+It was a new whole combination of photographs, newspaper prints, and paper cut-outs onto a single canvas.
 Artists used satire in their pop art paintings to question American culture’s rising materialism and industrialism.

 Pop Art in Great Britain: The Independent Group